Shape the future of healthcare and bioscience

 Why study Bioethics?

-The ability to identify ethical issues and use reason to evaluate, discuss, and argue about them is a valuable skill.
-In personal and professional life this skill helps with thinking through choices and conduct.
-It is also useful for those seeking a future in healthcare and the life sciences to assist with playing an active and responsible role in increasing the benefits they can deliver.
+The ability to identify ethical issues and use reason to evaluate, discuss and argue about them is a valuable skill.
+If you are seeking a future in healthcare or the life sciences, these skills increase the value you can contribute to the profession.

-Bioethics students come from a range of backgrounds, including law, philosophy, medicine, the life or health sciences, religious studies, social sciences, and psychology.
-Given this breadth of experience, the transferability of many skills gained in bioethics is advantageous.
-It means that students may apply their skills to their original field of study and enrich it further or take it in new directions.
+The transferability of many skills gained in Bioethics suits this breadth of students.
+It means that students may apply the skills learnt to their original field of study and enrich it further or take it in new directions.

 Bioethics at Otago